Primal Fear (film): Plot

-Martin Vail is an arrogant Chicago defense attorney, known for defending undesirable but high-profile clients, including doctor (and alleged mob boss) Joey Piñero.
+Martin Vail is an arrogant Chicago defense attorney, known for defending undesirable but high-profile clients, including alleged mob boss Joey Piñero.
 Vail was previously a state prosecuting attorney, but after finding it to be a dead-end career, he became a defense attorney.
 Fond of the spotlight, Vail is profiled for a magazine cover story, then attempts to rekindle a casual relationship with a former colleague, prosecutor Janet Venable.

 Publicly beloved Archbishop Rushman is found murdered and mutilated in his bedroom.
 Aaron Stampler, a 19-year-old altar boy from Kentucky, is caught fleeing the scene covered in blood and subsequently charged with murder.
 Vail offers to defend him pro bono.
 The meek, stuttering Aaron claims to be innocent, but is prone to amnesia and unable to remember what happened about the murder.
 He claims a third person was in the room.
 Vail believes Aaron, while the state's attorney, John Shaughnessy, assigns Venable to prosecute the case and pursue the death penalty.
-At Aaron's apartment, Vail's investigator Tommy Goodman is attacked by another altar boy, Alex, who flees.
+At Aaron's apartment, Vail's investigator, Tommy Goodman, is attacked by another altar boy, Alex, who flees.
 Neuropsychologist Dr. Molly Arrington interviews Aaron about his difficult childhood, his memory lapses, and his missing girlfriend, Linda.

 With help from Piñero, Vail discovers that powerful civic leaders, including Shaughnessy, lost millions in real estate investments due to Rushman's decision not to develop church-owned land, which includes a pro bono clinic owned and operated by Piñero.
 A passage linked to The Scarlet Letter was carved into Rushman's chest, which the police interpret as the murder motive and denouncing the archbishop as "two-faced".
 Vail and Goodman find Alex, who claims he was searching for an incriminating VHS cassette in Aaron's apartment.
-Removing the tape from the archbishop's closet at the crime scene, thus not properly entering it into the chain of custody, Vail and his team discover multiple footage filmed by the archbishop in which he coerces Aaron, Linda, and Alex to engage in sexual acts.
+Removing the tape from the archbishop's closet at the crime scene, thus not properly entering it into the chain of custody, Vail and his team discover footage filmed by the archbishop in which he coerces Aaron, Linda, and Alex to engage in sexual acts.
 Vail and his team assume that Rushman threatened the youths with eviction from their group home, providing a motive for Aaron to murder Rushman.